-They would be hesitant to do business with you as they fear that their clients’ data safety would also be in danger.
-The reason is that data breaches can be detrimental to your brands’ integrity which would cost you future revenue.
+They would be hesitant to do business with you as they fear their clients’ data safety would also be in danger.
+The reason is that data breaches can be detrimental to your brand’s integrity, costing you future revenue.

 Deterioration of Credit Ratings

 A credit rating is the rating assigned to an individual or an organisation for the ability to repay a debt.
 It predicts the risk involved in the debtor defaulting and helps determine the worthiness of that individual or a business.
-So, if your business meets a cyber incident, your credit ratings might get affected.
+So, your credit ratings might be affected if your business meets a cyber incident.

 Financial Loss Because of PR

-Another hit that your business will be taking because of a cyber incident is the financial loss due to the investments in PR.
+Another hit your business will be taking because of a cyber incident is the financial loss from investment in PR.

 When your brand reputation has been tampered with, and you are losing the trust of your clients, the only way left is to go to a PR consultant to help you restore your brand reputation.

-Another loss that the organisation hit by the cyber-attacks faces is the compensation cost.
-To win the trust of the customers whose data security was compromised, you need to provide them with some compensation.
+Another loss the organisation hit by the cyber-attacks faces is the compensation cost.
+To win the customers' trust whose data security was compromised, you need to compensate them.

-These costs are also unavoidable, and on average, SMBs have to pay around $5K, whereas, for enterprises, it could be up to $72K.
+These costs are unavoidable; on average, SMBs have to pay around $5K, whereas, for enterprises, it could be up to $72K.

 How to Maintain Brand Reputation After Data Breaches?

-As individuals, we can take some simple steps to ensure our data safety, like using VPNs, antiviruses, or some Kodi addons.
+As individuals, we can take some simple steps to ensure data safety, like using VPNs online, antiviruses, or some Kodi addons.
 However, it is not the same for SMBs and large enterprises.
 They are always vulnerable to cyber attacks.